mudkipdev/supercecc/.github/README.md

-# 3E33.nes
+# supercecc
-A Nintendo Entertainment System Emulator in Kotlin.
+A Nintendo Entertainment System emulator written in Kotlin.